-The Youth Apprenticeship Program partners with Capital Region businesses to offer high school students paid internships that could lead to immediate employment after graduation.
-Entering its fourth year in 2023-2024, our Youth Apprenticeship Program continues to grow, with more than 30 students placed in paid internships last year.
+The Youth Apprenticeship Program partners with local businesses to offer high school students paid internships that could lead to immediate employment after graduation.
+Entering its fifth year in 2024-2025, our Youth Apprenticeship Program continues to grow, with 26 students placed in paid internships last year.
 During the 2022-2023 school year, we added Automotive Technology to our already participating programs of Heavy Equipment, Construction Technology, HVAC and Welding.
 With CTE Program enrollments continuing to rise, we want to ensure that students are not turned away or wait-listed due to a lack of space in our programs.
-For this reason, we are working to expand several programs for 2023-2024.
-Based upon interest, these may include Welding, Culinary, Cosmetology and Criminal Justice.
-Last year, CTE also transitioned the former Academy for Information Technology into a Gaming and Multimedia program, based on student interest and industry demand.
-For 2023-2024, we plan to expand this program to the Donald R. Kline Technical School.
+For this reason, we are working to expand several programs for 2024-2025.
+Based upon interest, these may include a new two-year Education Careers program at the Donald R. Kline Technical School and a new Electrical Trades program at the Robert H. Gibson Technical School.
+Questar III also plans to add a Welding progam at its former warehouse located behind Gibson.